 - Make your bed, pick up dirty clothes, or clean up cups or bottles from your nightstand.

 - Throw some chicken, veggies, and potatoes in the crockpot so you can enjoy dinner when you come home after a long day.

 2. Be Prepared for “Art” Stains

-When it comes to kids, sooner or later, there will be crayon marks on your walls, marker smears on your doors, or ink spilled on your couch, or stains on places you wouldn’t even think of.
+When it comes to kids, sooner or later, there will be crayon marks on your walls, marker smears on your doors, ink spilled on your couch, or stains on places you wouldn’t even think of.
 Because of this eventuality, you should always have some of the following products in supply.
 Keep in mind you only need to dab a stain, not rub it in.

 Keep these stain-erasing supplies in stock: